Meeting registration and polling reports

 Zoom reports are useful to collect information about attendance, registration, and poll responses.
 If your Zoom meeting has registration or polling enabled, you can generate a registration or polling report for further analysis.
-Additionally, if your meeting has survey enabled, you can also generate survey reports.
+Additionally, if your meeting has post-meeting survey enabled, you can also generate survey reports.

 - First and last name